FATSORT

 f : files first

-a : files and directories are not differentiated
+a : do not distinguish between files and directories

 −r